Skip to main content

 Wild Watch

 Kirroughtree is brimming with wildlife.
-Explore the visitor centre to discover what lives in the trees, waterways, open hills - and even high in the trees!
+Explore the displays in the café to discover what lives in the trees, waterways, open hills - and even high in the trees!
 It’s a short distance from the centre to the Wild Watch Hide, where you might catch red squirrels and woodland birds feeding.
 You might even spot roe deer.

 Fun for the whole family